Want the secondhand scoop?

 Any shop, reseller or supplier that is shipping an item originally manufactured in China, Hong Kong or Macau at any value will also see a tariff applied, because de minimis now has tariff rates for those locations.

-Shops, resellers or suppliers that are shipping goods from most countries (except China, Hong Kong and Macau) under US$800 into the U.S., or who are shipping goods valued under CA$150 (via courier) or CA$20 (via mail) into Canada will have their inventory exempt from tariffs.
+Shops, resellers or suppliers that are shipping goods from most countries (except China, Hong Kong and Macau) under US$800 into the U.S., or who are shipping goods valued under CA$150 (via courier) or CA$20 (via mail) into Canada will have their inventory exempt from tariffs until Aug.
+29, after which point sales to the U.S. may decrease.

 Remember, it's the consumer (the shopper, or the business that orders the item) that ultimately pays the tariff.